osmankalyoncu2/next-app-template/docs/stripe/EarlyFraudWarning.md

-# Early Fraud Warning in Next App Template
+# Early Fraud Warning in Make Next App

 Ocassionally, Stripe will send an early fraud warning to the webhook endpoint.
 This is a warning that the payment may be fraudulent.